-There are some essential museums to visit in Paris, and we are going to list some of them.
+Paris is the city of love and art.
+If you travel to Paris there are some essential museums to visit, and we are going to list some of them.

 The Louvre Museum

 Housed in the Louvre Palace, it was originally a fortified castle in 1190 and became home of many kings afterwards.
 Inaugurated in 1793, it’s the largest French museum and still the most visited worldwide.
 There are around 38 000 objects exhibited among 8 departments representing paintings, Greek, Etruscan, and Roman Antiquities, Near Eastern Antiquities, Sculptures, Arts Objects, Islamic Art, and Graphic Arts from the Middle-Ages to 1848.
 Among these works of arts, we find the Venus of Milo, the Liberty guiding the people from Eugène Delacroix, or nor Da Vinci’s famous Mona Lisa.
 Since 1989, a glass pyramid has been built in front of the entrance in the Cour Napoleon.

 Located in a former station, it was inaugurated in 1986 and hosts art collections from 1848 to 1914.
 It is well known across the world for its world largest impressionist and post-impressionist’s collection.
 Visitors have the opportunity to admire Manet’s Lunch on the Grass, Dance at Le Moulin de la Galette of Renoir, or nor The Origin of the World of Courbet.
 Certainly the Orsay Museum is one of the essential museums to visit.

 The National Museum of Natural History